Nonprofit Feasibility Studies: Understanding the Basics

 When it comes down to it, you won’t donate.
 But in the interest of politeness, you beat around the bush or give diplomatic responses.

-In this scenario, both you (the donor) and the interviewer aren’t in the wrong, but your existing relationship creates a conflict of interest and a bit of awkwardness, too.
+In this scenario, neither you (the donor) nor the interviewer are the wrong, but your existing relationship creates a conflict of interest and a bit of awkwardness, too.

 It’s easy for interviewees to misrepresent their actual commitment, or for interviewers to draft misleading results when nonprofits conduct in-house studies.
 In both cases, the deception isn’t intentional, of course, but it ultimately harms the project, the nonprofit, and even the donor relationship.